nightroman/PowerShellTraps/Cmdlets/Get-ChildItem/v5-LiteralPath-Recurse-ignores-Include/README.md

 in PowerShell v5 unexpectedly gets all items in `$PSHOME`.

-Also, when v5 is installed `PowerShell.exe -Version 2` shows the same issue.
+It looks like `PowerShell.exe -Version 2` shows the same issue.

 ****